Marengo Basin dam safety maintenance

 - refiling the basin.

-There are no planned interruptions to water services due to these works, however customers in the area may notice a slight change to the taste of their water.
+There have been no planned interruptions to water services due to these works, however customers in the area may notice a slight change to the taste of their water.
 This may occur when their supply is switched between the Apollo Bay and Marengo basins, which both provide the region with water sourced from the Barham River.

 Maintenance works

-Once we begin refilling, there’ll be some minor works onsite at Marengo Basin, which we anticipate will be complete in spring 2025.
+There’ll still be some minor works onsite at Marengo Basin, which we anticipate will be complete in spring 2025.

 While all works will take place onsite at Barwon Water’s basin, you may notice: